On Learning to Summarize with Large Language Models as References: Learning with LLMs as References

-\subsection{Learning with GPTScore}
+\subsubsection{Learning with GPTScore}

-We first investigate the performance of learning with GPTScore.
-To this end, the reference LLM we choose is OpenAI's text-davinci-003 (\textbf{GPT3D3}), since its API provides access to the predicted log-probability.
-With GPT3D3, around 2K summaries are generated for MLE training and 200 data points (100 for training and 100 for validation) are generated for contrastive learning.
+For GPTScore, the reference LLM we choose is OpenAI's \texttt{text-davinci-003} (\textbf{GPT3D3}), since its API provides access to the predicted log-probability.\footnote{We note that the more recent OpenAI models, such as GPT-4, do not provide log-probability of the input tokens.} We report the model performance in Table~\ref{tab:main-result-gptscore}, with the following observations:

-We report the model performance on the test set in Tab.~\ref{tab:main-result-gptscore}, which contains 100 CNNDM examples and reference summaries generated by GPT3D3.
-The following model's performance is compared: (1) GPT3D3, (2) the BART checkpoint fine-tuned on the original CNNDM dataset, (3) GPT3D2 (OpenAI's text-davinci-002), (4) a 7B Alpaca checkpoint,\footnote{\url{https://github.com/tatsu-lab/stanford_alpaca}} (5) ChatGPT (gpt-3.5-turbo-0301).
-We make the following observations from Tab.~\ref{tab:main-result-gptscore}:

-(1) Compared with the BART checkpoint trained on the original CNNDM dataset, MLE training on quasi-reference summaries from either ChatGPT or GPT3D3 can effectively improve the model performance as measured by either GPTScore or ROUGE using GPT3D3 as the reference LLM.
-It shows that training with better reference summaries can reduce the performance gap between smaller summarization models and LLMs.
+(1) Compared with the original BART checkpoint, MLE training on reference summaries from LLMs can effectively improve the model performance as measured by either GPTScore or ROUGE.

-(2) The BART checkpoint, BART.GPT3D3, fine-tuned with MLE training achieves better GPTScore and ROUGE scores than several LLMs including ChatGPT when using GPT3D3 as the reference.

-(3) The model that results from contrastive learning (BRIO.GPT3D3) can achieve significantly better GPTScore than the model fine-tuned with MLE training (BART.GPT3D3), demonstrating the effectiveness of contrastive learning for approximate the target distribution of the reference LLM.
+(2) The model trained with contrastive learning (BRIO.GPT3D3) can achieve significantly better GPTScore than the model fine-tuned with MLE training (BART.GPT3D3), demonstrating the effectiveness of contrastive learning for approximating the target distribution of the reference LLM.

-(4) BRIO.GPT3D3 can already achieve a similar GPTScore as the reference LLM (GPT3D3) itself while only being trained on 100 examples with contrastive learning, showing a promising path to further close the performance gap.
+(3) BRIO.GPT3D3 can already achieve a similar GPTScore as the reference LLM (GPT3D3) itself while only being trained on 100 examples with contrastive learning, showing a promising path to further close the performance gap.

-\subsection{Learning with GPTRank}
+\subsubsection{Learning with GPTRank}

-Apart from GPTScore, we conduct experiments with GPTRank for both model training and evaluation, which requires the reference LLMs to rank the quality of candidate summaries in a text completion task.
-The reference LLMs we choose are ChatGPT and GPT-4 since they have shown state-of-the-art performance on summarization evaluation~\cite{Liu2023GEvalNE}.\footnote{We use the `gpt-4-0314' version: \url{https://platform.openai.com/docs/models/gpt-4}.} For contrastive learning with GPTRank, 500 or 1000 data points are used for model training with ChatGPT and GPT-4 as the reference LLM respectively, and 100 data points are used for validation.
-In addition, we fine-tuned a checkpoint from BART.ChatGPT using 1000 GPT-4 summaries with MLE training for comparison.